-Since we are in Vienna, Austria for the month of December, Christmas festivities are a part of our daily lives.
-Lisa has taken notice of the holiday, and she is enthusiastically pursuing every activity that has ever graced the screen of a cartoon Christmas special.
+Since we were in Vienna, Austria for the month of December, Christmas festivities were a part of our daily lives.
+Lisa had taken notice of the holiday, and she was enthusiastically pursuing every activity that has ever graced the screen of a cartoon Christmas special.
 Some of the things will have to wait until later, but once she started putting tissues on her feet and trying to ice skate around the living room, we thought it might be time to look up an ice rink in Vienna.
-It turns out they aren’t hard to find, but the obvious choice seemed to be Wiener Eistraum, which is adjacent to a large Christmas market we wanted to visit anyway.
+It turns out they aren’t hard to find, but the obvious choice seemed to be Wiener Eistraum (Google Maps), which is adjacent to a large Christmas market we wanted to visit anyway.

 Ice Skating at Wiener Eistraum in Vienna, Austria